sma-software/openviriato.algorithm-platform.py-client/doc/notes.md

 # Rest API Wrapper in Python

 To do:
-- Enhance test with mock
-- Do tests in unit test
-- Implement methods
+- Implement methods, one with "flat" returned objects first

 ## Implementation Progress
 All Methods according to Documentation of REST-API